 - The baitfish did not come in contact with a restricted water, and

 - The baitfish cannot be stored in waters where baitfish use is prohibited.

-- If you transport unused commercially purchased baitfish away from a waterbody to use later you may not store them in waters of a different baitfish zone.
-If transported outside the baitfish zone or black-listed water listed on the transportation receipt, these baitfish must be kept in a closed container isolated from any inflow or outflow of lake, pond, or stream water.
+If you transport unused commercially purchased baitfish away from a waterbody to use later you may not store them in waters of a different baitfish zone.
+If transported outside the baitfish zone or restricted water listed on the transportation receipt, these baitfish must be kept in a closed container isolated from any inflow or outflow of lake, pond, or stream water.

 Purchasing from a New York Baitshop

 You may purchase baitfish from a New York baitshop for use in the Lake Champlain restricted water, provided the baitshop is Vermont-licensed, and the baitfish are accompanied by a Vermont-issued baitfish transportation receipt.

 You may purchase baitfish from a New Hampshire baitshop for use in the Connecticut River restricted water, provided the baitshop is Vermont-licensed, and the baitfish are accompanied by a Vermont-issued baitfish transportation receipt.
 For baitfish use, the Connecticut River is defined as all waters of the river including the bays, setbacks, and tributaries to the first highway bridge crossing said tributaries on the Vermont side.